lextm/blog/_posts/2020/2020-6-1-migrating-files-uwp-to-uno-part-i.md

 ---
-layout: post
-title: Migrating Files UWP to Uno, Part I
 description: A post about my attempt migrating Files UWP to Uno Platform
-tags: Windows Uno-Platform macOS
-permalink: /migrating-files-uwp-to-uno-part-i-ee20c4b0084a
 excerpt_separator: <!--more-->
 image:
-  path: /images/downtown-montreal.jpg
   alt: Copyright © Lex Li.
 Downtown Montreal.
+  path: /images/downtown-montreal.jpg
+layout: post
+permalink: /migrating-files-uwp-to-uno-part-i-ee20c4b0084a
+tags: macos uno-platform windows xamarin
+title: Migrating Files UWP to Uno, Part I
 ---
 WinUI was developed as part of UWP and has been the foundation of many Windows 10 apps.
 [Uno Platform](https://platform.uno/docs/articles/intro.html) implements the same API surface on non-Windows platforms, so some applications can be migrated to iOS/Android/macOS (and even the Web via WebAssembly).
 But how difficult can such a migration be?
 In this series of posts, I will try to cover the story to migrate Files UWP, a medium size open source file explorer, to macOS.
 <!--more-->
 ## What is Files UWP?